DuncanDoyle/gloo/docs/content/introduction/security/_index.md

 ### Humans versus machines

 One of the key factors to consider when working with authentication is the consumer of the service.
-Humans and machines tend to authentication is different ways.
+Humans and machines tend to authentication in different ways.
 A typical human authentication interaction would involved a redirect to an authentication provider, which would allow the human being to input credentials and receive an authentication token.
 The sections dealing with [external authentication]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/" %}}) and building a custom authentication server can be useful for this context.

 Machines are more likely to have a pre-provisioned authentication token using JSON Web Tokens.
 They will not be using a manual authentication process or be redirected to an Identity Provider.
 The section dealing with [JSON Web Tokens]({{% versioned_link_path fromRoot="/guides/security/auth/jwt/" %}}) can be useful when planning machine access.